Skip to main content

 The Genetic Blueprint for Hormonal Health

-Your body’s response to is governed by a complex interplay of genetic factors.
+Your body’s response to hormone therapy is governed by a complex interplay of genetic factors.
 These variations are inherited and can significantly influence both the positive effects and potential risks of treatment.
 Acknowledging this genetic layer allows for a therapeutic strategy that works with your body’s innate predispositions.

 It moves the process from a trial-and-error model to one of informed, targeted support.
 The goal is to align the prescribed therapy with your unique biological constitution, ensuring that the intervention is both effective and safe.